 Diceland, created by James Ernest of Cheapass Games fame, is a... well, we could probably call it an ingenious tactical combat game, but it's a bit too unique to stuff it into a single category.
 Diceland is played on a tabletop using a single type of playing piece: large 8-sided paper dice which look like this:

 More photos can be found in this public photo album.

 i enjoy playing Diceland but i often get annoyed at having to look up Special Effects rules across 5 different rules books/supplements.
 So i compounded the rules for all published Special Effects into a single document, which you can find here:

-(Mr. Earnest, pleast don't sue me!)
+(Mr. Ernest, pleast don't sue me!)

-Amazingly, the Special Effects rules add up to over four pages, which is longer than the whole Diceland core rules.
+Interestingly, the Special Effects rules add up to over four pages, which is longer than the whole Diceland core rules.